SPcracker/amazon-clone/README.md

 # amazon-clone
-amazon clone for you tube tutorial
+amazon clone for you tube tutorial by doumcoding